SPCFXDA/conflux-devkit/README.md

 Using the following [Dockerfile](.devcontainer/conflux/Dockerfile) and [develop.toml.template](.devcontainer/conflux/templates/develop.toml.template), the Docker instance will create an [independent chain](https://doc.confluxnetwork.org/docs/general/run-a-node/advanced-topics/running-independent-chain).
 The `independent chain` will be reachable with the following RPC that can be added to [Fluent](https://fluentwallet.com/) or [Metamask](https://metamask.io/) wallet:

-Core:  http://localhost:12537 (or codepace host instead of localhost)
+Core:  http://localhost:12537 (or Codespace host instead of localhost)

-Espace: http://localhost:8545 (or codepace host instead of localhost)
+Espace: http://localhost:8545 (or Codespace host instead of localhost)

-During the build of the image, the node binary will be installed in the system, and all revelant configuration and data dirs will be pointed to `/opt/conflux/` folder.
-5 genesis account private keys will be created in the same folder using the following script: [genesis_secrets.js](.devcontainer/conflux/utils/genesis_secrets.js)
+During the image build process (which compiles the binary and may take some time, especially in Codespaces with default settings), the node binary will be installed in the system, and all relevant configuration and data directories will be located in the `/opt/conflux/` folder.
+Five genesis account private keys will be created in the same folder using the following script: [genesis_secrets.js](.devcontainer/conflux/utils/genesis_secrets.js).

-The genesis account can be found in `/opt/conflux/genesis_secrets.txt`.
+The genesis account details can be found in `/opt/conflux/genesis_secrets.txt`.
 You can import these accounts into your wallet, or you can add your development private key to this file before starting the Conflux node.

 To start the `independent chain`, open the terminal in the VS Code interface (this is the same for the locally installed VS Code or the web-based one in Codespaces or OpenVSCode-Server) and use this command: